بِسۡمِ ٱللَّهِ ٱلرَّحۡمَـٰنِ ٱلرَّحِيمِ

 WHO WAS MADI BAKARR CEESAY?

-His third stop was Manding.
-This is where he had married a young girl who was about to be scarified by the villagers.
-In this place the water so salty and undrinkable.
-The villagers believed that unless they throw a young virgin girl to the big snake in the river, they would not get drinkable water.
+Madi Bakarr's third significant stop was in Manding, where he encountered a village facing a dire water crisis.
+The only available water was salty and undrinkable.
+The villagers believed that sacrificing a young virgin girl to a giant snake in the river was the only way to obtain drinkable water.
 Madi Bakarr was able to kill that big snake and eventually married the girl; but it was not certain whether he came with that young girl to Senegal or not.
+We have known of Mam Madi Bakar's wives, but at no point in time he had more than four wives at a time.

 They were: